-1. This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments (meaning any academic Faculty or Department within one of the six Schools, Non-School Institutions, and UAS Divisions) to help ensure their ongoing compliance with data protection law.

-- 2. Data protection law principally comprises the UK General Data Protection Regulation and the Data Protection Act 2018.
+- 1. This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments (meaning any academic Faculty or Department within one of the six Schools, Non-School Institutions, and UAS Divisions) to help ensure their ongoing compliance with data protection law. - 2.
+Data protection law principally comprises the UK General Data Protection Regulation and the Data Protection Act 2018.
 This legislation, with some minor changes arising from the UK's exit from the EU, has been force since May 2018 and is regulated by the Information Commissioner's Office as well as the courts.
 While all departments have implemented procedures to comply with the law, they need to complete certain ongoing tasks to ensure that data protection compliance remains up-to-date and operationally embedded.
-This fourth version of the Checklist, for 2023-24, is substantially similar to previous versions and covers the same topics, though some guidance has been updated.
-It is accordingly anticipated that the tasks required to fulfil the individual actions should be familiar. - 3.
-The Checklist for 2023-24 is personalised to each department.
-It ends by reproducing the department's feedback given in 2022-23 and inviting comments, where applicable, on the implementation of that feedback.
-Departments may wish to address this by cross-referring to their substantive responses to the actions for 2023-24.
+This fifth version of the Checklist, for 2024-25, is substantially similar to previous versions and covers the same topics.